grimereaper7471/Hand_gesture_project/README.md

 If done correct you should be able to see the clone repository with in the want decertory with a zipped file called hagrid unzip this file.

-Next cd into the cloned enviroment and make sure using `ls` that it does have the pipenv file and the piplock file then run `ipenv install`and then after run `pip shell`
+Next cd into the cloned enviroment and make sure using `ls` that it does have the pipenv file and the piplock file then run `pipenv install`and then after run `pip shell`

 This will install all need files and derectorys however opencv seems to have a strange bug so make it work simple unistall it and reinstal it using `pip uninstall opencv-python` `pip install opencv-python`